SyncfusionExamples/getting-started-with-the-angular-mention-component/README.md

-# How to Group and Filter Items in the Angular ComboBox Component
+# Getting Started with the Angular Mention Component

 Learn how easily you can create and configure Syncfusion Angular Mention using the Angular CLI tool and Syncfusion ej2-angular-dropdowns package.
 This video also explains how to configure a few of the control’s basic features like adding multiple lists and templates.